What is a plant-based diet and does it have any benefits?Last Updated : 07 January 2021

 Environmental benefits of a plant-based diet

-Our everyday food choices not only affect our health they also affect the environment.
+Our everyday food choices not only affect our health but also the environment.
 Currently, the global food system contributes to approximately 20-35% of the worlds greenhouse gas emissions and is a major driver of land conversion, deforestation and loss of biodiversity.6 In general, animal products such as beef, lamb and dairy have a higher environmental impact (i.e. use more resources and produce more greenhouse gases) than plant-based sources such as soy, nuts and pulses.6

 A healthy plant-based diet can benefit both our health and the planet.
 Transitioning to a more plant-based diet should focus on increasing healthy plant foods and worry less about reducing animal products.